 Sensitive personal data covers special categories of personal data, specifically racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, and biometric data.
 While these categories of information are unlikely to be in your digital workplace, Igloo will still prepare for it nonetheless.

-Igloo will fulfill subject access requests and requests for erasure from our customers.
-A request for erasure refers to when an employee requests all identifying information to be erased from your digital workplace.
-A request for access is an when an employee requests an output that shows, or provides access to, all identifying information in your digital workplace.
+Igloo will fulfill subject access requests and requests for anonymization from our customers.
+Igloo will psuedoanonymize user data from a digital workplace, but it will be the customer’s responsibility and discretion to delete data.
+A request for access is when an employee requests an output that shows, or provides access to, all identifying information in your digital workplace.
+Igloo will provide a report detailing such.

 Igloo will only fulfill requests by an authorized representative of the Igloo customer, not an individual employee.
-Once GDPR comes into effect, an authorized representative can submit a request for erasure or a subject access request by sending us a support ticket.
+An authorized representative can submit a request for anonymization, or a subject access request, by sending Igloo a support ticket within 72 hours of receiving the request.